cloud-barista/cb-coffeehouse/docs/Cloud-Barista/exploring-csp-network-characteristics.md

-# Exploring CSP etwork characteristics
+# Exploring CSP network characteristics

 > [!NOTE]
 > I'm trying to share this draft in advance and continue editing it.
 Help wanted 😃